PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: User Evaluations

-We then investigate the influence of specific design components on users' perception of feedback on running pose correction.
-Q6 asked the participants to rate the key component in {\em VCoach}, which visualizes pose differences via animations of local body parts on a human model.
+\para{Effectiveness of System Components.} We then investigate the influence of specific design components on users' perception of feedback on running pose correction.
+Q6 asked the participants to rate the key component in \emph{PoseCoach}, which visualizes pose differences via animations of local body parts on a human model.
 8 out of 12 participants strongly agreed that such visualization was helpful for understanding, and the other four chose agreed.
-The component that received the most disagreement is the preview of normalized poses from the sample and exemplar videos shown in juxtaposition (\autoref{fig:teaser}(a) middle).
+The component that received the most disagreement is the preview of normalized poses from the user and reference videos shown in juxtaposition (\autoref{fig:teaser}(a) middle).
 Since their orientations are often different from those in the original videos, the participants stated that referring to them increased the cognitive load by having to imagine the transformation to understand.
 Thus even though normalized poses are crucial to computing pose differences, they do not necessarily contribute to users' visual comparison.
-During the participants' think-aloud in sessions ``VCoach-w/o'' and ``VCoach'', they often directly moved on to check the glyphs on the timeline after loading both videos.
-After watching the animation, they sometimes checked the sample video frame to verify the problem.
-At first they sometimes also referred to the exemplar frame to verify the animation, but many of them skipped the exemplar frame later because they found the corrective feedback illustrated by the animation was trust-worthy.
+During the participants' think-aloud in sessions ``PoseCoach-w/o'' and ``PoseCoach'', they often directly moved on to check the glyphs on the timeline after loading both videos.
+After watching the animation, they sometimes checked the user video frame to verify the problem.
+At first they sometimes also referred to the reference video frame to verify the animation, but many of them skipped the reference video frames later because they found the corrective feedback illustrated by the animation was trust-worthy.